urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 updating its state, producing effects, etc. At some point, you'll likely want to push an update for your agent.
 Maybe it's a bug fix, maybe you want to add extra features.
 Whatever the reason, you need to change the source code of your agent, so you commit a modified version of the file to Clay.
-When this happens, three things happen:
+When the commit completes, Gall updates the app as follows:

 - The agent's `on-save` arm is called, which packs the agent's state in a `vase` and exports it.